 How to Block Repeat Ant Entry

-Stopping ants requires more than removing the visible ones.
+Stopping ants takes more than removing the ones you see.
 Effective ant control focuses on eliminating the colony’s access points and reducing conditions that attract ants.

 Seal Structural Openings

-Sealing cracks and crevices is one of the most effective prevention steps.
+Sealing cracks and crevices is one of the best ways to prevent ants from entering.
 Applying caulk along foundations, siding seams, and window frames blocks common entry routes.

 Closing these gaps also reduces access to wall voids where ants often travel unnoticed.